JavaScript is disabled in your browser. Please enable JavaScript to view this website.

 Site-Directed Mutagenesis

 Site-directed mutagenesis is a technique used to introduce specific mutations into a DNA sequence, allowing researchers to study the functional significance of nucleotide changes.
-Various techniques can be employed for generating mutations, such as primer extension-based methods, overlap extension PCR, or site-specific mutagenesis kits, which introduce desired changes at specific locations within the DNA sequence.
+Various techniques can be employed for generating mutations, such as primer extension-based methods, overlap extension PCR or site-specific mutagenesis kits, which introduce desired changes at specific locations within the DNA sequence.

 See how Danaher Life Sciences can help